pythonexcels/pythonexcels.github.io/_posts/2009-10-05-Python-Excel-Mini-Cookbook.md

 ## Setting Row Height

-This script illustrates row height.
-Similar to column height, row height can be set with the ``RowHeight`` method.
+This script creates some sample data, then adjusts the row heights and alignment of the data.
+Row height can be set with the ``RowHeight`` method.
 You can also use ``AutoFit()`` to automatically adjust the row height based on cell contents.

 [https://github.com/pythonexcels/examples/blob/master/row_height.py](https://github.com/pythonexcels/examples/blob/master/row_height.py)

 ```